Arroz Doce (Portuguese Rice Pudding)

 - Bring the mixture to a boil and then reduce to a simmer.
 Cover and cook for 15-20 minutes until you reach an oatmeal consistency.

-- Once the pudding has reached the desired texture remove the lemon peels and divide the rice pudding into dishes, or pour into one large dish, and let cool.
+- Once the pudding has reached the desired texture remove the lemon zest and divide the rice pudding into dishes, or pour into one large dish, and let cool.

 - Once the pudding has cooled to room temperature use a stencil and ground cinnamon to create a design on top.
 This is optional.
 If you would like to save time you can sprinkle a bit of cinnamon over the top of your rice pudding.